 Diphyllobothrium latum is frequently associated with megaloblastic anemia due to vitamin B12 deficiency.
 Anemia often leads to fatigue, low energy, and exertional shortness of breath.

 The diagnosis of intestinal worms is suggested based on symptoms, history, and physical examination but typically confirmed with laboratory studies.
 The condition is usually suspected in high-risk individuals (e.g., exposure to a high-risk area) with non-specific gastrointestinal symptoms.
 These symptoms may include nausea, vomiting, abdominal discomfort, or diarrhea lasting > 2 weeks.

 If your doctor suspects an infection, they will typically request a stool sample for various tests, including a fecal occult blood test, stool white blood cells (WBC), and analysis for ova and parasites with stool microscopy.
 Most intestinal parasites are detected this way.
 Commonly ordered blood tests include a CMP (comprehensive metabolic panel), lipase, and CBC (complete blood cell count).
 Individuals with intestinal worms often have an elevated eosinophil count on CBC.

 Pinworm infection with Enterobius vermicularis is typically diagnosed with the "scotch tape test" in which tape is placed on the anal mucosa.
 The eggs of the pinworm typically adhere to the tape, allowing for a visual diagnosis.
 These worms are not usually detected on stool microscopy for ova and parasites.

-Less commonly, intestinal parasites require upper endoscopy or surgical abdominal exploration to confirm the diagnosis and treat infection.
+Less commonly, intestinal parasites require upper endoscopy or abdominal surgical exploration to confirm the diagnosis and treat an infection.

 Intestinal worms (helminths) are treated with antiparasitic medications.
 The entire household often needs to be treated due to high rates of disease transmission.
 The most commonly prescribed drugs include: